Rehearsal Notes & Files

 Below is the link to the general-public article and some technical articles.

 technical article: Journal of Aerosol Science 151 (2021) 105669

 Research is ongoing; see https://www.nfhs.org/articles/unprecedented-international-coalition-led-by-performing-arts-organizations-to-commission-covid-19-study/.

 Bell covers help contain the spread of aerosols during instrument play.
 Recent studies show bell covers with a multi-layering material and filtration should be used.
 MERV 13 filters can be cut to fit and easily inserted in the back opening of the bell cover to provide enhanced protection as recommended by the University of Colorado aerosol study.
 MERV 13 material is readily available at most home improvement stores.

 And here are some examples of instrument masks for wind players:

 50th ANNIVERSARY CONCERT

 Sunday, May 21, 2023, 4 PM

 Greenwall Auditorium, VAPA Building, Bennington College, Bennington, VT

-Unless noted otherwise, rehearsals are held on Sunday evenings from 5:45 to 8:30 PM in Greenwall Auditorium in the VAPA Building at Bennington College in North Bennington, VT.
+Rehearsals are Sunday 2:45 to 5:30 PM in Greenwall Auditorium in the VAPA Building at Bennington College, North Bennington, VT.

 2:00 Sound Check and Warmup